 - students living in residence halls and University apartments;

-- student and staff volunteers supporting in-person commencement activities; and
+- student and staff volunteers supporting in-person commencement activities;

 Additional information regarding vaccinations can be reviewed at the following locations: